adamfowleruk/mljs/planning.md

 ## Upcoming releases

 Targets for 1.1 Interim release (Nov 2013)
+ - DONE Widgets: Tag Cloud for a facet
+  - DONE Allow sorting by name ascending (currently bubblesort only works descending)
  - App builder gap closing
   - DONE Ensure 'Sort by relevancy' shows in sort drop down, when configured in the search (achieved via 'states' in AppBuilder)
   - DONE Check for sort order annotation[0] to use as title rather than automatically determining it from element name/order